MaruthiKo/My100DaysOfCode/log.md

 - ✅ Had a look in NASA and built an app that uses a particular date to return an image/video of that day by NASA
 - ✅ Learnt about BANKI
 - ✅ Interacted with Postman

 **Thoughts:**
 learning about API's spreads the wings of a developer and increases the exposure an individual has on web development.
 Can't wait to use more and more API's to build great things

+### Day 16: October 9, 2022
+- ✅Watched a refresher on HTML&CSS
+- ✅completed Daily Code Wars
+- ✅ built a responsive landing page using HTML,CSS
+- ✅ had a deep dive into open-source

+**Thoughts:**
+Just by building landing page, I felt I learned a lot of HTML&CSS, This the power of projects.